How to get from Cancun to Cozumel

 The first ferry of the day from Cozumel departs at 7 am and the last at 9 pm.

 You can purchase your ferry tickets at the ticket counters on the ferry dock.
-You can choose between a one-way or a round-trip ticket, but there is no financial benefit from choosing a round trip.
+You can choose between a one-way or a round-trip ticket, but there is no financial benefit from selecting a round-trip ticket.

-A round-trip ticket will require you to use the same ferry company for return, so it can be easier to buy two one-way tickets.
+A round-trip ticket requires you to use the same ferry company for the return, so it may be easier to buy two one-way tickets.

-The ferry ticket for tourists costs 250 pesos each way, there are discounts for locals with valid ID.
+The ferry ticket for tourists costs 250 pesos each way; there are discounts for locals with a valid ID.

 Can I take my luggage on the ferry?